sidneycadot/python-usbtmc/README.md

 python-usbtmc
 ==============

-This is python-usbtmc, a user-space driver implemented in Python that uses the user-space USB library libusb to communicate with USBTMC-capable devices.
+This is python-usbtmc, a user-space Python module that uses *libusb* to communicate with USBTMC-capable devices.
 It works in Linux, MacOS, and Windows.

-It aims to be the natural successor to the USBTMC support implemented in the Python-IVI project, as found here:
+It aims to be an improvement relative to the older USBTMC support implemented as part of the Python-IVI project, as found here:

     https://github.com/python-ivi/python-usbtmc

-The Python module presented there has several shortcomings, the most important one being that it seems to be no longer actively maintained -- meaning the technical shortcomings will, unfortunately, never be fixed.
+This older module has several shortcomings, the most important one being that it seems to be no longer actively maintained.
+Other than that, it has been very useful to us, both in the lab (with a few patches here and there), and as a reference while developing our own usbtmc driver.

 What is USBTMC?
 ---------------